-- UV-blind ENA detectors that promise breakthroughs in resolution and efficiency; - Detectors for MeV ENAs to open new windows on localized acceleration processes; and

-• Large-format, high-efficiency array detectors and rapidly switching polarization modulators that can measure heating and acceleration processes in the solar atmosphere.
+- UV-blind ENA detectors that promise breakthroughs in resolution and efficiency. - Detectors for MeV ENAs to open new windows on localized acceleration processes. - Large-format, high-efficiency array detectors and rapidly switching polarization modulators that can measure heating and acceleration processes in the solar atmosphere.

-Achieving such capabilities requires increased support for new instrument concepts (recommended in the 2003 decadal survey29).
+Achieving such capabilities requires increased support for new instrument concepts (recommended on page 11 of the 2003 Solar and Space Physics Survey42).
 Also needed are opportunities for low-cost rides into space to boost the technology readiness level and means of leveraging technology-development resources in the Office of the Chief Technologist.

-Therefore, the SHP panel strongly advocates that current funding for instrument development within SR&T, LWS, and the Low Cost Access to Space (LCAS) program be consolidated into a comprehensive heliophysics instrument development program30 that includes funding to cross the "valley of death" gap (technology readiness levels 4-6).
-If the program grows to about 2 percent of the heliophysics flight program budget, or about \$6 million in current-year funds, comparable savings can be achieved from flight programs.
+Therefore, we strongly advocate that current funding for instrument development within SR&T, LWS, and the Low Cost Access to Space (LCAS) program be consolidated into a comprehensive heliophysics instrument development program43 that includes funding to cross the "Valley of Death" gap (technology readiness level 4-6).
+If the program grows to about 2% of the heliophysics flight program budget, or about \$6 million in current-year funds, comparable savings can be achieved from flight programs.

-Low-Cost Access to Space Program
+The Low Cost Access to Space Program

-The NASA Heliophysics Division LCAS program provides opportunities for flying space experiments on sounding rockets (100- to 1,000-km apogee altitude), balloon payloads, and CubeSats to address new science opportunities, develop new instruments and technology, provide complementary science and underflight calibrations for missions, and train the next generation of space scientists and engineers.
-The SHP panel endorses the NRC's 2010 recommendation to increase funding support of NASA's suborbital programs.31 In particular, funding for science-payload development, flight, and data analysis is inadequate and needs to be doubled.
+The NASA Heliophysics Division LCAS program provides opportunities for flying space experiments on sounding rockets (100-1000 km apogee altitude), balloon payloads, and CubeSats to address new science opportunities, develop new instruments and technology, provide complementary science and underflight calibrations for missions, and train the next generation of space scientists and engineers.
+We endorse the recommendation of the Space Studies Board panel on Revitalizing NASA's Suborbital Program: Advancing Science, Driving Innovation, and Developing a Workforce (2010) to increase funding support of NASA's suborbital programs.44 In particular, funding for science-payload development, flight, and data analysis is inadequate and needs to be doubled.